magextensions/FacebookCustomerChat/README.md

 bin/magento setup:di:compile
 ```

-These commands will enable the FacebookCustomerChat extension, perform necessary database updates, and re-compile your Magento store.
+These commands will enable the Facebook Customer Chat extension, perform necessary database updates, and re-compile your Magento store.
 From there, you'll want to run through the pre-import checklist and set everything up using our [extension guide](https://www.magextensions.io/)).

 <h2> Setting Up the Plugin </h2>
 To include the customer chat plugin on your webpage, do the following: